 Beneath Amherst’s Audubon Golf Course, a long-forgotten mass grave

-By Steven T. Watson
+By Stephen T. Watson

 It was a secret to all but a few people with long memories in the Town of Amherst.

 In 1964, crews working to build a new roadway on the University at Buffalo’s Main Street campus dug up several graves.
 What was all but forgotten was where the remains were unceremoniously reburied.

 In two locations on and near Amherst’s Audubon Golf Course.

 Now, the town is figuring out what to do to give the dead a proper final resting place.

 “This is what it is.
 We have what we have.
 Now, what do we do, and how do we do it in the right way?”
 Amherst Supervisor Brian J. Kulpa said.